The Law Society of Ireland is the educational, representative and regulatory body of the solicitors’ profession in

-The Law Society’s Council appoints non-standing committees where it believes that these can better assist the Society in carrying out its work.
+The Council appoints non-standing committees where it believes that these can better assist the Society in carrying out its work.
 These committees do not perform statutory functions.

-The Complaints and Client Relations Committee deals with complaints against solicitors related to adequacy of professional service, standard of professional conduct, and level of fees.
-It operates in three separate divisions when dealing with specific complaints against solicitors.
-Each division consists of three solicitor members and four lay members.
-The committee met in plenary or in divisions on 22 occasions during the year, with 189 new matters being referred to it during that period.
+The Complaints and Client Relations Committee considers complaints about the adequacy of professional service, standards of professional conduct, and the level of fees.
+It operates in three separate divisions, each consisting of three solicitor members and four lay members.
+The committee met in plenary session or in divisions 23 times during the year and dealt with 167 new matters.
+The committee referred 23 matters to the disciplinary tribunal.

 In the year under review, 1,274 complaints were made, 306 of which were deemed to be inadmissible.
 The number of admissible complaints (968) increased very slightly over the preceding year, as did complaints from financial institutions about undertakings, reversing the downward trend in undertakings complaints over the past two years.
 In all, 583 of the 968 admissible complaints were completed by year end, 86% of which were closed in less than six months.
 A total of eight complaints were referred to the Solicitors Disciplinary Tribunal.

 The investigation of complaints is subject to review by the Independent Adjudicator of the Law Society and by the Office of the Ombudsman.